BlockScope/blockscope/www-hakyll/posts/2021-08-15-unison-geodetics.rst

 tags: unison, build
 ---

+Unison interests me.
+I gave it a go solving the direct and indirect problems of geodesy.

+The Direct or Forward Problem

+  * ``x`` The departure point on the ellipsoid.
+  * ``α₁`` The azimuth from the departure point.
+  * ``s `` The distance to the arrival point.

+Given the above inputs, find:

+  * ``y`` The arrival point.
+  * ``α₂`` The azimuth at the arrival point.

+The Indirect, Inverse or Reverse Problem

+  * ``x`` The departure point.
+  * ``y`` The arrival point.

+Given the above inputs, find:

+  * ``s`` The distance between departure and arrival points.
+  * ``α₁`` The azimuth at the departure point.
+  * ``α₂`` The azimuth at the arrival point.

-After seeing a few talks about Unison I dug in and gave it a go.
-I've been working on a reference implementation for scoring for free flight competitions.
+I've been working on a reference implementation for scoring for free flight competitions and for this I need to be able to find the distance between two points on the Earth.
-Intrinsic to this is geodesics.
-We fly over the Earth after all.

 Flying Geodesics
 ----------------

-Pilots that fly hang gliding and paragliding competitions all carry instruments that log their position.
+Pilots flying cross country competitions in hang gliders or paragliders all carry instruments that log position.
 These variometers or varios beep varying tones to let the pilot know whether they're going up or down, whether they're climbing or sinking.
 Sound really is the best way of taking in this information as the pilot is often too busy in active air to be glancing at or tapping the vario's screen.
 It is great to be climbing but worrying to be sinking and the tones emitted by the vario match those moods.

 The scorer's job is to collect and push all the tracks logged by the varios through a scoring program.